danielhgasparin/algorithms-python/README.md

-# algorithms-study
+# algorithms-python

-Studying algorithms with python.
+Algorithms and data structures with python.